Single On Valentine's Day? Some Self-Care Tips To Celebrate

 Feeling lonely on Valentine’s Day?

 If you relate to these experiences, you’re not alone.
-According to the AARP, 26% of single adults are lonely on Valentine’s Day, compared to those who are dating (19%) or those who are in romantic relationships (6%).
+According to the AARP, 26% of single adults are lonely on Valentine’s Day compared to those who are dating (19%) or those who are in romantic relationships (6%).
 The researchers found that 23% of adults, whether single, in a relationship, or dating, have negative feelings about Valentine’s Day.
 Some people believe the holiday emphasizes thoughts about being unlovable or alone.
-Others may cringe at the holiday if they have experienced difficulties with love.
+Others may cringe at the holiday if they have experienced difficulties with love or relationships.

 It's normal to feel lonely on Valentine’s Day.
 However, you’re not alone in being single, and it doesn’t mean something is wrong with you or that you are not worthy of love.
-Millions of people are not in relationships, which does not automatically imply anything about their character or lovableness.
+Millions of people are not in relationships, and this does not imply anything about their character or lovableness.

 While some people may dread Valentine’s Day and its related story of love, romance, and coupledom, others might experience a sense that they are free and liberated.
 Some single people are thankful they get the time and space to spend Valentine’s Day with themselves, their friends, or family members rather than a romantic partner.